afpma-pro/firecalc/docs/dev/WINDOWS_CI_SBT_COURSIER_FILE_LOCKS.md

 A: PowerShell misparses `-Dsbt.coursier=true` as command parameters rather than JVM properties.
 Use `SBT_OPTS` environment variable instead, which sbt reads automatically.

 Q: Why is there no sbt pre-warm step?
 A: ScalablyTyped triggers on any sbt invocation (even just `sbt "update"`) because sbt runs update for all aggregated projects including the UI project.
-ScalablyTyped then generates Scala code with `implicit class` syntax that's incompatible with Scala 3, causing compilation failures.
-The actual build works because it handles ScalablyTyped in the full build context.
+This triggers ScalablyTyped compilation too early in the build process.
+The actual build (Makefile targets) works because it runs in the full build context with all dependencies and build phases properly ordered.

+Q: What is the ScalablyTyped hack and why is it needed?
+A: The hack (lines 414-478 in build.sbt) patches ScalablyTyped's Zinc compiler to remove the `-source:future` flag, preventing it from generating Scala 2-style `implicit class` syntax that's incompatible with Scala 3.
+This hack must remain enabled on all platforms, including Windows CI.
+Disabling it causes "implicit classes are no longer supported" errors.

 ## Related files